Pin-Lui/Helion-File-Renamer/readme.md

     Accept the Changes.

 ## Overview
-**Helion-File-Renamer** is a Windows desktop application designed to automate the renaming of media files using metadata fetched from [Epguides.com](http://epguides.com).
+**Helion-File-Renamer** is a PORTABLE Windows desktop application designed to automate the renaming of media files using metadata fetched from [Epguides.com](http://epguides.com).

 ![test](https://i.imgur.com/caCNyc8.jpeg)